-Nicole Tidwell is a Director at BPI where she manages our business development process.
+Nicole Tidwell is a Director at Bully Pulpit Interactive (BPI), where she manages our business development process.

-Nicole graduated from Georgetown University with a Bachelor’s and Johns Hopkins University School of Advanced International Studies with a Master’s in International Relations and Economics.
+Nicole graduated from Georgetown University with a bachelor’s degree and Johns Hopkins University School of Advanced International Studies with a master’s degree in International Relations and Economics.